Candidate questions opponent's eligibility in Port Allen election; court elections challenges also mounted

 Berry, an independent, and King, a Democrat, are seeking to replace Brandon Brown, whose term expires at the end of the year.
 Brown is also running as a Democrat.

-King was in court Tuesday.l and not immediately available for comment.
+King was in court Tuesday and not immediately available for comment.

 A hearing is scheduled Wednesday on a challenge to the candidacy of mayoral candidate Lance Joseph.
 He says he lives in Port Allen while his wife lives in a Plaquemine home where he enjoys a homestead exemption on his property taxes.
 Local resident Regina Rizzutto has challenged his candidacy.

 A separate challenge was filed in East Baton Rouge Parish against two Supreme Court District 2 candidates.
-Elise Knowles Collins says 2nd Circuit Judge Marcus Hunter and Louisiana Housing Commission Chief of Staff Leslie Chambers aren't eligible for the race.
+Elise Knowles Collins says 2nd Circuit Court of Appeal Judge Marcus Hunter and Louisiana Housing Commission Chief of Staff Leslie Chambers aren't eligible for the race.

 Trending News